Dietitian Blog, Long-Term Care | Jul 26 2022

 Most dietitian offices in long-term care are inside the kitchen or close by.
 If you haven’t learned where your space will be during the interview process, then on your way in, ask the receptionist to show you the way.
 Once you’ve had a chance to place your things down and have found a computer, your first stop should be going to meet the kitchen manager and staff.
 Often, the food service staff and the dietitian work closely together, as you will need to communicate resident food preferences and diet changes with them on a regular basis.

 Typically, a daily morning meeting will be held with all the department heads and administration.
 This meeting provides an opportunity to go over things that happened over the last 24 hours.
 New admissions, hospital returns, falls that occurred, new orders given, or changes in condition will be discussed and reviewed with the team.
 Each department will have a chance to share information regarding their area of expertise.
-For example, as the dietitian, you may notify the team of a significant weight change, request a re-weight on a resident, explain a diet change or share information obtained from a family member pertaining to the plan of care.
+For example, as the dietitian, you may notify the team of a significant weight change, request a re-weight on a resident, explain a diet change, or share information obtained from a family member pertaining to the plan of care.
 The meeting serves to follow up on things discussed the day prior and prevent a delay in care.
 It is a good time to identify and meet key people with whom you will be working and benefit from having effective communication with them on a regular basis.

 Key people and their relationship with the RD

 With all your coworkers and peers, learn how they like to be contacted and provide them with your preferred way as well.
-Find out what meetings they like the RD to attend and come prepared with any necessary information they want you to provide.
+Find out what meetings they would like the RD to attend and come prepared with any necessary information they want you to provide.

 Administrator